MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-682-Federal-Family-Education-Loan-FFEL-Program/subpart-D-Administration-Federal-Family-Education-Loan-Programs-Guaranty-Agency/section-682.402.md

 (b) *Death.* (1) If an individual borrower dies, or the student for whom a parent received a PLUS loan dies, the obligation of the borrower and any endorser to make any further payments on the loan is discharged.

-(2)(i) A discharge of a loan based on the death of the borrower (or student in the case of a PLUS loan) must be based on -
+(2)(i) A discharge of a loan based on the death of the borrower (or student in the case of a PLUS loan) must be based on—

 (A) An original or certified copy of the death certificate;